peppelinux/draft-demarco-acme-openid-federation/draft-demarco-acme-openid-federation.md

   {{Section 1.2 of OPENID-FED}}{: relative="#section-1.2-3.4"}.

 Requestor:
 : A Federation Entity which wants to request X.509 Certificates.
-It operates a web server for hosting its Entity Configuration.
-It also operates an ACME client, extended according to this document.
+It operates an ACME client, extended according to this document.

 Certificate Issuer (or Issuer):
 : A Federation Entity which issues X.509 Certificates.
-It operates a web server for hosting its Entity Configuration.
-It also operates an ACME server, extended according to this document.
+It operates an ACME server, extended according to this document.

 # Conventions and Definitions